Alan Reid (politician): Background

 Reid was educated at Ayr Academy and the University of Strathclyde where he gained a BSc in Mathematics.
 Prior to his election to the House of Commons he worked for the University of Glasgow as a computer project manager.
 He remains a member of the AUT (Association of University Teachers).

 He was a councillor on Renfrew District Council from 1988 to 1996.

-Parliamentary career
+Political career

+Member of Parliament

 Reid contested Paisley South in a 1990 by-election and the 1992 general election and Dumbarton in 1997, before being elected for Argyll and Bute in 2001.

 In the 2010 Parliament, he served on the Scottish Affairs Committee.
 In the previous Parliament he was the Liberal Democrat spokesman for Northern Ireland Office and Scotland Office matters.
 He has also served as a Liberal Democrat whip.

 During the MPs expenses scandal, The Daily Telegraph drew attention to Reid's claims of over £1500 for stays in B&B's within his own constituency.
 Reid argued overnight stays were necessary where ferry timetables made it impossible to return to his constituency home, and said he had successfully challenged initially rejected expense claims by explaining the geography of Argyll and Bute.

-Reid unsuccessfully stood as the Liberal Democrat candidate in his former seat of Argyll and Bute at the 2017 and 2019 general elections as well as for the corresponding seat of the same name at the 2016 Scottish Parliamentary elections.
+Subsequent electoral activity

+At the 2016 Scottish Parliamentary elections, Reid stood for the constituency seat of Argyll and Bute, as well as being fifth on the Highlands and Islands regional list.
+On the constituency ballot, he took second place with 25.8% of the vote, increasing the Liberal Democrats' share by 13.6%.The Liberal Democrats retained their two constituency seats, so were not entitled to regional representation.

+Reid re-contested Argyll and Bute at the 2017 snap general election, finishing third with 8,745 votes (18.2%), a decrease by 9.7%.

+His share of the vote decreased a further 4% at the 2019 general election, taking a distant third place in the constituency.

-He was the lead list candidate in the Highlands and Islands electoral region for the 2021 Scottish Parliamentary elections as well as being the constituency candidate for Argyll and Bute.
+Reid was the lead list candidate for the Liberal Democrats in the Highlands and Islands at the 2021 Scottish Parliamentary elections, as well as being the constituency candidate for Argyll and Bute.
+The Liberal Democrat vote share in the region fell from 13.3% at the 2016 elections to 11.2%.
+Reid's vote share in the constituency vote fell from 25.7% at the 2016 election to 20.5%, and he finished third in Argyll and Bute.

+In November 2023, Reid was selected to contest Argyll, Bute and South Lochaber at the 2024 general election.
+This was a new constituency, following the boundary changes which took effect at the 2024 General Election.
+He polled 16.4% of the vote in the constituency at the election, a 2.3% increase in the vote share compared to the notional result for the constituency at the previous General Election in 2019.